 When bathing suit season starts to quickly approach it can feel suffocating to someone who struggles with poor body image thoughts.
 There are several factors we could blame (diet culture, social media and unrealistic expectations that you have to look a certain way in order to enjoy the beach, just to name a few).

-1. Start with social media: Research now shows that most people spend more time on social media than they do watching television so let’s start with where you spend your attention.
-You want to go into all your social media accounts and totally revamp how you are using social media because chances are that it’s triggering some of these thoughts.
+1. Start with social media: Research now shows that most people spend more time on social media than they do watching television so let’s start with where you’re dedicating your attention.
+You want to go into all your social media accounts and totally revamp how you are using social media because I can guarantee it’s triggering some of these thoughts.
 Here’s some questions to ask yourself:

 - Is this account telling me I need to eat a certain way or look a certain way?
 If yes, unfollow.